danieelbog/Prosperity/README.md

   ![Toaster Notification](https://github.com/danieelbog/Prosperity/assets/54244808/41aa3f68-e8c9-43a7-b38e-e5f436a66043)

   ## Storybook for presenting components and testing
-  Prosperity is utilizing the latest trends, so I created stories, that are used for presentation and testing.
+  Prosperity is utilizing the latest trends, so I used [Storybook](https://storybook.js.org/docs) and created stories, that are used for presentation and testing.

   ## Testing
   There are many unit tests created for my main functions.